 Immigration enforcement in the NHS

-Unpaid hospital bills and patient information (including home address) are report to the Home Office as part of the NHS charging regime, which can result in immigration applications being refused.
+Unpaid hospital bills and patient information (including home address) are reported to the Home Office as part of the NHS charging regime, which can result in immigration applications being refused.

 We have been campaigning to end the sharing of patient information between the NHS and the Home Office since it first came to light in 2014.
 Our #StopSharing campaign mobilised over 70,000 people and saw doctors, nurses and midwives protesting outside the Home Office.